 Nick initially couldn't really walk and was in all sorts of trouble, but now he has a normal knee and feels as good as new!

-He is copied in and would be delighted to share his story which is a real testament to how well people can do with this complex but very rewarding surgery.
+He would be delighted to share his story which is a real testament to how well people can do with this complex but very rewarding surgery.